 If the object is not an ideal black body then the equation will be, E=eKT4

 Here, e= the value of relative emissivity is 0-1.

 In reality, the pyrometer is not only accepting the temperature from a radiation source, but the source has also radiated some temperature, in that case, the radiation of pyrometer is E=K(T24 – T14)

 Temperature is generated with a different wavelength.
 Any hot object radiates energy (or heat) around it.
 As the temperature increased, the intensification of radiation increases and the wavelength of average radiation decreased.
 Again, if the temperature is decreased, the intensification of radiation is increased.
 Temperature radiation has mainly consisted of some electricity magnetic wave.

-From 0.3 to 0.8 microwave length effects on the retina of human eyes and consists of light.
-Thermal wavelength, which is more or less from it, we cannot see it but it produces heat.
+From 0.3 to 0.8 microwave length affects the retina of human eyes and consists of light.
+The thermal wavelength, which is more or less from it, we cannot see it but it produces heat.
 The intensification of black body radiation is shown in the following diagram.

-In the figure, the radiation intensification of black body is 500° C. In this temperature, some radiation wave become very small and cannot create visible light, but gradually the object becomes red.
+In the figure, the radiation intensification of the black body is 500° C. In this temperature, some radiation wave becomes very small and cannot create visible light, but gradually the object becomes red.
 If we increase the temperature more, the wavelength of light is increased and when the object becomes white, warm then we can notice the radiation of Infrared ray.
-During this time, there is a slight radiation of UV ray too.
+During this time, there is slight radiation of UV rays too.